davidmoten/hilbert-curve/README.md

 The number of cells on the perimeter is width<sup>dimensions-1</sup> 2<sup>bits*(dimensions-1)</sup>.
 Once the perimeter values are collected the values are sorted so the computational complexity of the algorithm is O(Xlog(X)) where X = width<sup>dimensions-1</sup> 2<sup>bits*(dimensions-1)</sup>.

+When we desire to restrict the number of ranges returned by a call to `SmallHilbertCurve.query` optimizations are applied so that missed coverage is minimal and the computational complexity is reduced.

 ### Spatio-temporal querying
 Let's consider 3 dimensions of information being latitude, longitude and time.
 We'll index the full world for one day using 10 bits.
 When I search the Sydney (Australia) region for an hour at midday I get exact coverage with 20 ranges and those ranges are calculated in ~20ns.
 When we limit the number of ranges the ratio of coverage to exact coverage is below: